5Sevenx/LinearAlgebra/README.md

 # T1.
 Base

 In linear algebra, a matrix is defined by a letter, and the dimensions of the matrix are indicated below the letter.
 For example, *A*₃ₓ₂ means the matrix has 3 rows and 2 columns.
 Each position in the matrix is defined by its row and column.
-And the elemetns of the matrix repsents by aᵢⱼ where ᵢⱼ define position.
+And the elements of the matrix are represented by aᵢⱼ, where ᵢⱼ defines the position.

 **Example**